kadimetla/doc-adk-training/training/module05-running-agents/lab.md

 # Lab 5: Exploring Different Execution Modes Challenge

 ## Goal
-Your task is to run and interact with your "Pirate Translator" agent using the three primary execution modes provided by the ADK CLI from your main `adk-training` directory.
+Your task is to run and interact with your "Haiku Poet" agent using the three primary execution modes provided by the ADK CLI from your main `adk-training` directory.

 ## Requirements
 1.  **`adk web`:**
-    *   Run your agent using the `adk web echo-agent` command.
+    *   Run your agent using the `adk web haiku-poet-agent` command.
     *   Interact with it in the Dev UI and inspect the "Trace" view to see the full prompt sent to the LLM.
 2.  **`adk run`:**
     *   Stop the web server.
-    *   Run your agent using the `adk run echo-agent` command.
+    *   Run your agent using the `adk run haiku-poet-agent` command.
     *   Interact with the agent directly in your terminal.
 3.  **`adk api_server`:**
     *   Stop the command-line runner.
-    *   Run your agent using the `adk api_server echo-agent` command.
+    *   Run your agent using the `adk api_server` command.
-    *   From a separate terminal, use `curl` to send a POST request to the `/run_sse` endpoint and verify that you get a valid response from the agent.
+    *   From a separate terminal, use `curl` to first create a session and then send a POST request to the `/run_sse` endpoint to verify that you get a valid response from the agent.

 ### Self-Reflection Questions
 - In what scenarios would the detailed "Trace View" in `adk web` be more useful than the simple chat interface of `adk run`?